 What is STARS?

-STARS is a single, state-of-the-art platform that will be installed at TRACONS and control towers.
+STARS is a single, state-of-the-art platform that is being installed at TRACONS and control towers.
 It will:

 - Maintain safety while increasing cost-effectiveness at terminal facilities across the NAS

-- Provide advanced functionalities for controllers, such as state-of-the-art flat-panel LED display and the ability to save controller workstation preferences
+- Provide advanced functionalities for controllers, such as a flat-panel LED display and the ability to save controller workstation preferences

 - Offer an easier-to-maintain infrastructure for technicians

-Similar to En Route Automation Modernization (ERAM) at air route traffic control centers, TAMR allows TRACON facilities to use Automatic Dependent Surveillance - Broadcast (ADS-B) data.
+STARS is a foundational technology in the FAA-led modernization of the U.S. airspace system.
+Similar to En Route Automation Modernization (ERAM) at air route traffic control centers (ARTCCs), TAMR allows TRACON facilities to use Automatic Dependent Surveillance-Broadcast (ADS-B) data and other technologies that will make flying even safer, more efficient, and more predictable.